-Way back in the yesteryears of the early 2000s and 2010s, there was a genuine debate over whether it was cost effective to build a mobile app for your e-commerce business.
+Way back in the yesteryears of the early 2000s and 2010s, there was a genuine debate over whether it was cost-effective to build a mobile app for your e-commerce business.
 Now there’s no more debate – you NEED that app.
-Just look at how mobile ecommerce sales have ballooned in the last 5 years alone!
+Just look at how mobile eCommerce sales have ballooned in the last 5 years alone!

 So you know you need to build your own app for ios/android, but maybe you don’t know how to build an app.
-Or beyond that, you certainly don’t know how to build an app for free, or what goes into making your app as cost effective as possible.
+Or beyond that, you certainly don’t know how to build an app for free, or what goes into making your app as cost-effective as possible.
 Well, we’re here to help!

-There are a number of factors that affect just how cost effective your app can be, so we’ll go through a few of them to see what kind of options work best for you.
+There are a number of factors that affect just how cost-effective your app can be, so we’ll go through a few of them to see what kind of options work best for you.

 What are the goals for your app?

-Basically you need to determine what the KPIs for your app should be, and from there what features are most likely to lead to you hitting – or surpassing – those KPIs.
-And of course, what data will you need to ensure that your features run properly.
+Basically, you need to determine what the KPIs for your app should be, and from there what features are most likely to lead to you hitting – or surpassing – those KPIs.
+And of course, what data will you need to ensure that your features run properly?
 In practice, this means that you keep close track of conversion rates, customer lifetime value, customer retention rate, average value order, net profit, cart abandonment rate, and the number of orders.
 From there, depending on what your goals are, you make small tweaks based on what your data is telling you to optimize performance to hit your goals.

 What type of technology works for you?

 Here we’re mostly comparing PWAs and Native apps.
-PWAs, or Progressive Web Apps, have much of the same functionality of native apps except they run in the web browser.
+PWAs, or Progressive Web Apps, have much of the same functionality as native apps except they run in the web browser.
 Native apps are standard apps that you download.
 Many people see PWAs replacing native apps over time, but as things stand now there are some fairly clear pros and cons.

-For starters, native apps still hold a little more credibility, so if you want to build a name for your brand you’ll probably want a high functioning native app.
+For starters, native apps still hold a little more credibility, so if you want to build a name for your brand you’ll probably want a high-functioning native app.
 Native apps also can use more of the smartphone’s features, so if your product relies more on high computing power – or if it relies on geofencing and sensor/detection, then native apps are the way to go.
 Essentially, if you’re trying to get your product market fit, then native apps are probably what you’ll be looking at.

 PWA’s are cheaper, for people who are looking to build an app for free or cheap.
 They work on SEO like any other website to reach a wider audience across all platforms whereas for native apps you have to build an ios/android app.
-But given that this is much more how people consume their content these days, for the present, native apps are more or less an imperative.
+But given that this is much more how people consume their content these days, for the present, native apps are more or less imperative.

-Which features will you put in your app
+Which features will you put in your app?

-If you’re building your own app, or wondering how to build an app for free – there are some very basic features that are not overly complex to develop.
+If you’re building your own app or wondering how to build an app for free – there are some very basic features that are not overly complex to develop.
 A few completely basic ideas that every single app must have include

 - Payment gateway